Most popular pages

 Tip: sometimes it may come in handy to force a cleansing during your web browsing.
 Simply by closing Firefox and launching it anew.

-3. You can limit the disk write actions of Firefox, by putting the Firefox network cache into the RAM and by disabling sessionstore.
-Thus reducing its use of system resources.
+3. By default, Firefox writes a lot to the hard disk.
+This reduces its speed.
+You can limit the disk write actions of Firefox, by disabling sessionstore and by putting the Firefox network cache into the RAM.
 Like this:

 Putting the Firefox network cache into the RAM

-3.1.
+3.2.
 By moving the Firefox network cache from your hard disk to the RAM, you diminish the amount of disk writes.
-This'll probably make your Firefox noticeably faster as well.
+This'll probably make your Firefox noticeably faster.
 The price you pay is small: it'll only "cost" you 512 MB of your RAM.

-Note: Don't do this when your computer has only 2 GB of RAM or less!
-Because with very little RAM, even 512 MB can't be missed.
+Note: Don't do this when your computer has only 4 GB of RAM or less!
+Because with little RAM, even 512 MB can't be missed.

 Proceed like this: